kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 ### Challenge

-1. Ensure GitHub issues are enabled for your repo.
+1. Create a new GitHub repo for your team and make sure GitHub issues are enabled.
 This will allow you to create issues and put them on the project board.

 2. Add collaborators from your team to your repo.